jbiatek/BSGRulebook/rulebook.md

 A player who is granted a "move" may move their character token to a new location.
 A move to a location on the same ship can be performed freely.
 There is no die roll or number of "spaces" that tokens have to move, the token simply moves directly from one location to another.

-A move to another ship requires first discarding a Skill card.
-If a player has no Skill cards, they cannot move between ships.
-The destination is selected before the discard occurs, and the discard is resolved fully before moving the token.
+Using a move to go to a location on another ship requires the player to discard a Skill card.
+If a player has no Skill cards, they will not be able to move themselves to locations off of their current ship.
+The destination must be selected before the discard occurs, and the player's token is not moved until the discard is fully resolved.

 Players piloting a viper may move to an adjacent space area when granted a move.
 They may also discard a Skill card to move to a location on any ship and return their viper to the Reserves.
 Neither of these counts as a viper activation.